JefferyVin/jefferyvin.github.io/source/Diary/index.md

 # Oct 31, 2024
 Lots of distractions, I need to start focusing up or I need to write up in the lost of focus page.

+# Nov 1, 2, 3, 2024
+Worked on module 3 of minitorch, notes on lex podcast with Charan Ranganath (I think thats how you spell it).
+Learned how to write paper.
+I need to apply to a different visa.

+# Nov 4, 2024
+Goal for becoming a good phd candidate:
+- 3 Letters of recommendation
+- good portfolio

+# Nov 5, 2024
+Probation office

+# Nov 6, 2024
+Contacted Community service/angermanagement stuff.

 <br>
 <br>
 <br>